[Minor revision–9/25/20 (replaces 5/19/16 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to provide increased security of university facilities, establish guidelines for key use, and provide for the central administration, control, and issue of all university keys.
 Key control and key issue for housing services are not included in this OP.

-REVIEW: This OP will be reviewed in December of even-numbered years by the Assistant Vice President for Operations and the Managing Director of Building Maintenance and Construction at Operations Division with substantive revisions forwarded to the Vice President for Administration and Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in December of even-numbered years by the Associate Vice President for Operations and the Managing Director of Building Maintenance & Construction at Operations Division with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.

 1. General Policy